 The “study” that is being referred to here, is a self-published, non-peer-reviewed article written by an activist with no scientific credentials and published by a leading source of misinformation (i.e., the Institute for Responsible Technology).
 You cannot characterize that as a scientific study.
 Its like claiming that an article written by Ken Ham and published by Answers in Genesis is a scientific study.
 There is a word for what Collective Evolution did here: its called lying.

 Nevertheless, I looked at the “study” to see what it had to say.
-I was unsurprised to be greeted with the usual form of pseudo-scientific ramblings, anecdotes, and logical fallacies that I have come to expect from the anti-science movement.
+I was unsurprised to be greeted with the usual pseudo-scientific ramblings, anecdotes, and logical fallacies that I have come to expect from the anti-science movement.
 For example, there are numerous figures showing correlations between an increase in GMO consumption and an increase in digestive problems, but anyone who knows anything about statistics knows that correlation does not equal causation, and claiming that it does is a logical fallacy.
 After all, there is a very tight correlation between organic food sales and autism, yet I don’t see anyone claiming that organic food causes autism.
 Beyond that, I’m not going to bother going into the details of the “report” because it will take me an entire post to debunk all the nonsense contained in it, and the purpose of this post is to talk about the scientific papers which people attempt to use to against GMOs (also, several of its sections are on the actual papers that I talk about in this post).
 If there is a section of that report that you find particularly compelling, please let me know and I will explain the problems with it (though I’d appreciate it if you would save me the time and just fact check it yourself).

 4. “Study Links Genetically Modified Corn to Rat Tumors” (Collective Evolution’s title)